Rupp reveals how badly Farke wanted him

 City's squad have a blank fixture weekend before gearing up for the daunting challenge of trying to halt Premier League champions-elect Liverpool.

-Rupp, speaking to the One Football Site in a interview arranged by Betway Germany, admitted these are the games that enticed him to England.
+Rupp, speaking to the One Football site, admitted these are the games that enticed him to England.

 "We already had this game in the Champions League (when I was at) Hoffenheim.
 But also on top of this opponents like Arsenal or Chelsea," he said.
 "For the boys here it may be normal to play against these teams, but for me it is something special.